 During the procession, priests would mime parts of the Osiris myth.
 And once at the tomb, special meals were offered to the deceased while cattle were slaughtered and sacrificed.

-OPENING OF THE MOUTH: From very ancient times, the Egyptians carried out a ceremony meant to restore consciousness to the deceased.
+OPENING OF THE MOUTH: From very ancient times, the Egyptians carried out the ‘Opening of the Mouth’ ceremony, meant to restore consciousness to the deceased.
 The ritual allowed the mummy to act as a vessel for the dead person’s ka and ba.

-Interestingly, references to the ritual always emphasized an iron hook being used, despite iron rarely being used by the Egyptians.
+Interestingly, references to the ritual always emphasized the use of an iron hook, despite iron rarely being used by the Egyptians.

 Mummification is one of the most mystifying (and to many, off-putting) aspects of ancient Egyptian civilization.
 Throughout world history, most cultures have either buried or cremated their dead.
 But ancient Egypt was a rare exception.